 It should be pointed out that a multi-year project has been launched to implement a new integrated IT system across the Group.
 Relating costs are capitalised by Holding Company Sogefi S.p.A., that will licence the intellectual property rights on the IT system for use by the subsidiaries involved in the implementation process receiving the payment of royalty fees.
 The evaluated asset useful life is 10 years and the amortization takes effect since the full implementation in each company.

 Goodwill resulting from business combinations is initially recognised at cost as at the acquisition-date, as detailed in the paragraph above entitled “Business combinations”.
 Goodwill is not amortised but is tested annually for impairment, or more frequently if specific events or changed circumstances indicate a potential loss in value.
 Unlike other intangible assets, reversal of an impairment loss is not allowed for goodwill.

 For impairment test purposes, goodwill was allocated to each of the Cash Generating Units (CGU) due to benefit from the acquisition.

-The Sogefi Group currently encompasses five CGUs: Engine Systems – Fluid Filters (previously name “Filters”), Engine Systems – Air Intake and Cooling (Systèmes Moteurs Group), Car Suspension, Industrial Vehicles Suspension and Precision Springs.
+The Sogefi Group currently encompasses five CGUs: Engine Systems – Fluid Filters (previously named “Filters”), Engine Systems – Air Intake and Cooling (Systemes Moteurs Group), Car Suspension, Industrial Vehicles Suspension and Precision Springs.

-The goodwill currently on the books only concerns the Engine Systems – Fluid Filters, Engine Systems – Air Intake and Cooling and the Car Suspension CGUs.
+The goodwill currently on the books only concerns the Engine Systems division – Fluid Filters, the Engine Systems division – Air Intake and Cooling and the Car Suspension division.

 Intangible assets with an indefinite useful life